 ♡ It’s ok to leave a store/e-store empty-handed.
 Sleep over your ‘wants’.
 Take a week if you have to, and there’s no danger of it selling out.
 If you’re worried it might sell out, go ahead and buy it –but keep the receipt and all tags on, and make sure you know the return policy.

 ♡ My favourite strategy is to keep an eye on store sales where I purchased an item for as long as a price adjustment is possible.
 This can be anywhere from 7 -14 days, depending on the store’s policy.
+Also keep an eye out online and utilise the customer service chat function!
+Most of the time, representatives are only too happy to refund you the price difference.
 How amazing is it when you buy an item on sale and it gets marked down even further?
 Never say no to money back!

 ♡ If you’re shopping online, scour the Internet for coupon codes and discounts!
 RetailMeNot.com is a great place to see if an e-tailer you have your eye on is offering any promotions at the moment.
 And head on over to FreeShippingOn.com for free shipping (exactly what it says!) coupons/promotions.
 Remember, a sale’s not a sale if the included shipping bumps the item back to its ‘original’ price, or higher.
 Canadians get the short end of the stick with most e-tailers, I’m afraid.
 You’ll notice that brands like Juicy Couture and Kate Spade all ship to Canada for around $40.00; it makes a $15.00 blouse absolutely not worth it.
 So do some research!
 And if you have a willing friend in the States, ship it to them, and pay a load less to have them ship it to you.
 If you don’t have a friend State-side, or if for some reason they can’t ship it to you, well… splurge if you want it that badly.
 More often than not, I just walk away from the item –and don’t look back.